Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 + (void) setPreviewRestartDeeplink: (nonnull NSURL*) deeplink;
 ```

-* _deeplink_ is a NSURL containing the preview restart deeplink.
+* _deeplink_ is an NSURL that contains the preview restart deeplink.

 #### Examples